 Cleveland-designed and Cleveland-built, the Hulett Ore Unloaders revolutionized the hauling of iron ore on the Great Lakes and contributed greatly to the wealth and prosperity of Cleveland and the nation.
 They were invented by George H. Hulett in 1898 and built (after 1903) by the Wellman-Seaver-Morgan Company of Cleveland.

-Once, there were more than 80 of the giant machines scattered throughout the Great Lakes ports with well over a dozen occupying prominant positions on Cleveland’s lakefront and the Cuyahoga River.
+Once, there were more than 80 of the giant machines scattered throughout the Great Lakes ports with well over a dozen occupying prominent positions on Cleveland’s lakefront and the Cuyahoga River.
 Today, only four remain.
 Two smaller versions in Chicago, still working.
 The other two, dismantled and stored on the Cleveland/Cuyahoga County Port Authority’s C&P Ore Docks.

 The invention of the Huletts introduced a speedy, efficient, economical and innovative new technology for transferring iron ore and other bulk cargoes from the holds of lake freighters directly into railroad cars.
 The Huletts drastically lowered the costs and the time needed to unload iron ore.
-Their enormous grab buckets (in this case, 17 tons in one “bite”) replaced hand-held shovels, wheel-barrows and mechanical hoists.
-By 1913, Geroge Hulett’s ore unloaders had reduced unloading costs from nineteen cents to six cents per ton.
+Their enormous grab buckets (in this case, 17 tons in one “bite”) replaced hand-held shovels, wheel-barrows, and mechanical hoists.
+By 1913, George Hulett’s ore unloaders had reduced unloading costs from nineteen cents to six cents per ton.
 Thus they enabled the production of low-cost steel in large quantities, and thereby profoundly affected American social, cultural and economic life.